Overview

 Program Outline

-This course emphasizes the importance of providing consistent, high quality customer service as a platform on which all successful businesses build brand loyalty, market share and client retention.
-In this course, you will acquire skills to integrate effective customer service and quality assurance practices into the hospitality and tourism workplace in your future role as managers.
-Discussion, role-playing, and case studies will facilitate your acquisition of the essential tools and practices required to grow a satisfied and loyal customer base for any hospitality and tourism business.
+In this course, students learn the importance of providing consistent, high quality customer service as a platform on which all successful businesses build brand loyalty, market share, and client retention.
+Learners acquire skills to integrate effective customer service and quality assurance practices into the hospitality and tourism workplaces.
+Students learn essential tools and practices required to grow a satisfied and loyal customer base for any hospitality and tourism businesses.

-Students explore two key components of business practices: ethics and principled negotiations.
+In this course, students explore two key components of business practices: ethics and principled negotiations.
 Students participate in simulated negotiation scenarios to apply principles of ethical behavior and their impact on successful business relationships.
 Ethical theories, current events, case studies, and role-play are used to reinforce the concepts presented.

-This course introduces the student to the administrative and procedural aspects of front office management in a commercial lodging property.
-Hotel organization, front office operations, reservations, registration, front office accounting, night audit, settlement, managing front office employees, planning and evaluating front office operations are examined.
-The accommodation sector of the Canadian tourism industry also recognizes the importance, necessity and marketability of “green” hotels, motels and resorts.
-This course will also focus on enabling the learner to plan and develop accommodation facilities that are environmentally friendly through the implementation of effective initiatives and programs to reduce energy, water, and waste.
-Students will also examine and explore the merits, costs and benefits associated with membership in the industry programs such as The Green Key Eco-Rating program, The Green Leaf rating system, The Green Seal Standard for Lodging Properties and Green Globe certification.
-Case studies will examine accommodation properties that qualify as industry leaders in this market segment.
+In this course, students learn the administrative and procedural aspects of front office management in a commercial lodging property.
+Learners explore hotel organization, front office operations, reservations, registration, front office accounting, night audit, settlement, managing front office employees, planning, and evaluating front office operations.
+The accommodation sector of the Canadian tourism industry also recognizes the importance, necessity, and marketability of “green” hotels, motels, and resorts.
+Learners plan and develop accommodation facilities that are environmentally friendly through the implementation of effective initiatives and programs to reduce energy, water, and waste.
+Students examine and explore the merits, costs, and benefits associated with membership in the industry programs such as The Green Key Eco-Rating program, The Green Leaf rating system, The Green Seal Standard for Lodging Properties, and Green Globe certification.
+Learners examine accommodation properties that qualify as industry leaders in this market segment.

 Geographical Destinations is the study of people, places and environments from both a cultural and physical perspective.
 The course focuses on established and emerging destinations that are important to the tourism industry.
 Mapping identification exercises, independent research, and lectures are utilized throughout to provide students with a practical knowledge of worldwide destinations and how their fit within the global tourism industry.